Warcry (activist)

 Warcry (born Priya Reddy) is an Indian-American environmentalist and anarchist activist, filmmaker, writer and political organizer.

 Life and work

 As a child, Warcry emigrated with her parents from India to the United States.
-She attended college in New York City, then Paris, and eventually in the Bay Area San Francisco State University, where she studied Cinema and International Relations and also first discovered the writings of the anarchist Emma Goldman which influenced her deeply.
+She attended college in the Bay Area, where she was influenced by the writings of anarchist Emma Goldman.

 Will, Luers and Earth First!

 In May 1998 Warcry worked with Earth First!
 In an ancient forest defense campaign in Oregon to preserve and protect old-growth forests from loggers.
 She met and befriended activists Brad Will and Jeff Luers at a tree-sit protest.
 It was here she adopted her sobriquet, as a conscious response to hippie-like tree-sitters such as Julia Butterfly Hill.
 Initially grounded due to her inability to climb, Warcry spent three weeks living on a platform neighboring Will's, and went on to live and work with Will on a number of video and print projects.
 Warcry and Will both worked with the NYC Indymedia collective until May 2001.
 In 2000 Luers was arrested and convicted of burning three SUVs in a statement against global warming and in 2001 was sentenced to more than 22 years in prison.
 Warcry has become a supporter of Luers and considers his prison sentence to be excessive, along with the Eugene Human Rights Commission, and several others including Howard Zinn.
 Warcry gives an explanation of Luers' action in her essay "Burning To Breathe Free".